 Thanks to Responsive Resize, these dropdown menus can be resized with ease to fit the need throughout your design simply by clicking and dragging to resize.
 If setting manual constraints, once again set these on the main component so that changes can be applied globally to all instances.

 As designers, many of us find ourselves working with data, tables and charts more and more frequently as products include internal and external analytics dashboards.
 Even social media apps today have some form of analytics to articulate performance.

-Working with dashboards can be a game of constant iteration as teams experiment with how to visualise data, which data should have priority and how the information should be arranged on the page.
+Working with dashboards can be a game of constant iteration as teams experiment with how to visualize data, which data should have priority, and how the information should be arranged on the page.
 Thanks to Content Aware Layout, working with dashboards and analytics designs is even easier now.

 In the example below, there are a series of charts and tables all in cards.
 The charts vary from line graphs to maps and bar charts.
 In the past, the process of resizing any of these cards or rearranging content would probably be a nightmare for many designers.
 Today, the process is a breeze thanks to Responsive Resize and Stacks.

 Responsive Resize also helps when resizing charts and tables to rearrange the cards below.
-In this case, to reduce the line chart width and move the map card up to be beside it, all that is required is a simple click and drag on the point identification box for that card, with Responsive Resize enabled.
-In a couple of clicks, the chart can be resized and the other card can be moved into place.
+In this case, to reduce the line chart width, and move the map card up to be beside it, all that is required is a simple click and drag on the bounding box for that card, with Responsive Resize enabled.
+In a couple of clicks, the chart can be resized, and the other card can be moved into place.

 Whether you’re creating a simple button element, or iterating through variations of a complex dashboard design, the Content Aware Layout tools in Adobe XD will help you do it faster and smarter, giving you time back to focus on crafting the best experience.